imlasky/imlasky.github.io/blog/_posts/2022-12-25-this-is-living.md

 layout: post
 ---

-I just spend the last two nights in a [Getaway](https://getaway.house/).
+I just spend the last two nights in a[Getaway](https://getaway.house/).
 The ethos of the entire experience is to disconnect, reembrace nature, yourself, and find a new balance.

 I'll be making a lengthier version tomorrow since I want to keep this short tonight.